buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelConnectsElements.md

 * In this case the geometrical constraints of the connection are provided by the optional relationship to the _IfcConnectionGeometry_.
 The connection geometry is provided as a point, curve or surface within the local placement coordinate systems of the connecting elements.
 * If the connection geometry is omitted then the connection is provided as a logical connection.
 Under this circumstance, the connection point, curve or surface has to be recalculated by the receiving application.

-> HISTORY&nbsp; New entity in IFC1.0.
+> HISTORY  New entity in IFC1.0.

 ## Attributes